ArnoldDP/OStim-Community-Modlist/README.md

 ### News!

 The Great Simonrim update is now live!
-Along with this, there is the addition of a Community Shaders profile, and the new OStim Standalone.
+Along with this, there is the addition of a Community Shaders profile and the amazing new OStim Standalone.
 I promise the next update will not require a clean save.
 Planning on adding a few more armor sets and some ReShade presets to go along with Community Shaders in the next update.

 I also now have a Discord for updates, feedback, and support.
 Feel free to join!
 [OCM Support discord](https://discord.gg/MgDsHfmCEF)